ECR Research Grant

 In the application form, please upload one PDF file containing:

-- Max 4 pages: Project description (including title, summary, aims and objectives, research scheme, methods, timeline, budget (in CAD), ethical procedures, expected outcome and impact, and project fit for the themes of the year)
+- Max 4 pages: Project description (including title, summary, aims and objectives, research scheme, methods, timeline, budget, ethical procedures, expected outcome and impact, and project fit for the themes of the year)

 - Max 2 pages: CV of the applicants including relevant publications